-The following materials are divided into fourteen (14) sections, and most of the content has been significantly revised and supplemented.
-Therefore, the reader should consider all of the content in this Section to be new (published November 2018).
+The following materials are divided into fourteen (14) sections, and most of the content was significantly revised and supplemented in November 2018.
+Therefore, the reader should consider all of the content in this Section to be new since that date.
 Highlighted text indicates revisions made subsequent to the publishing of these revised Standards.